Something greater

 Contribution to things larger than self.

+The other is sociality.
 Humans are social animals.
 We belong together.
 We’re supposed to interact… that is, if we want to be happy.
+And now we don’t have to stick with the same tribe.

 No matter how shy the introvert, we benefit from social interaction.
 We aren’t designed to be siloed off 100% of our lives.
-We all have our own little worlds going on, but we just aren’t meant to be isolated our entire lives.
+We all have our own little worlds going on, but we just aren’t meant to be isolated our entire lives (although it is quite compelling).

 It feels good when we help others.
 We feel good when we’re eliminate suffering.